 10. Use your cash flow to avoid the worst-case scenario

 By not ensuring that a business has enough working capital, you run the risk of not being able to pay your bills.
 An unpaid creditor is able to make a formal injunction for the business to cease trading, which is something to avoid at all costs.

-Sometimes this can be purely because money you are owed is not being chased effectively, so get a debt collection team and structure in place to ensure you are collecting what you are owed!
+Sometimes this can be purely because the money you are owed is not being chased effectively, so get a debt collection team and structure in place to ensure you are collecting what you are owed!

 This guide has been written for ByteStart by Stuart Crook, a Partner at Wellers Accountants representing SMEs in London and across the Thames Valley.